 The Board does not administer a state licensing examination for SLPs or audiologists.
 The national examination, the Praxis Series Test in Speech-Language Pathology, and the Praxis Series Test in Audiology are administered by the Educational Testing Service (ETS).
-Both of the national examinations are reviewed and validated by the DCA's OPES.
+Both of the national examinations are reviewed and validated by the DCA's

+OPES.
 (See validation information under question #5 above regarding the use of a national examination).

-The Board has worked with both ETS and ASHA regarding on-going examination development and modification.
+The Board has worked with both ETS and ASHA regarding ongoing examination development and modification.
 ASHA representatives have stated that they are continually working with ETS to update the national examinations' content to reflect the evolving practices of SLP and audiology.
-As stated throughout this report, the need for the transition to doctoral training in audiology stemmed from the notable advancement in professional responsibilities of the licensed audiologist in the health care industry.
-While continual modification of specific test questions and content is an on-going examination development process, an entirely new test was developed by ETS, on behalf of ASHA, for the Praxis Series Test in Audiology in 2011.
+As stated throughout this report, the need for the transition to doctoral training in audiology stemmed from the notable advancement in professional responsibilities of the licensed audiologist in the healthcare industry.
+While continual modification of specific test questions and content is an ongoing examination development process, an entirely new test was developed by ETS, on behalf of ASHA, for the Praxis Series Test in Audiology in 2011.
 The new test reflects the changes in the field, especially changes in technology and the availability of technologies.
-To that end, the Board must work with OPES to evaluate the new examination in audiology in California.
+To that end, the Board must work with OPES to evaluate the new examination in audiology, in order to determine whether it's a valid measure for the scope of practice of audiology in California.
 Also, the Board must secure funding to contract with OPES to conduct a validation study for the practice of SLP, as the last occupational analysis/validation study was in 2001.